3 Best Electric Scooters for College Students & Campus Life (17 Models Tested)

 The Bad:

-Aside from being the most affordable scooter in my lineup of top picks, the M10 Lite managed to impress me throughout my performance tests and design assessments.
+Aside from being the most affordable scooter in my lineup of top picks, the VX5 ST managed to impress me throughout my performance tests and design assessments.

-It also performs admirably in the braking department.
-Wielding a rear disc and an electronic braking system, it brought me to a safe stop from 15 mph in 2.9 meters.
-Again, against the backdrop of its most fierce rivals, this constitutes a 38% shorter stopping distance.
+Where the VX5 really shines, though, is in its braking performance.
+Wielding a responsive front drum and a rear regenerative braking system, it brought me to a safe stop from 15 mph in 2.0 meters.
+Again, against the backdrop of its most fierce rival – the Turboant M10 Lite – this constitutes a 31% shorter stopping distance.

-And, despite it being one of the lightest scooters that I’ve ever tested, it still manages to remain durable.
-It can take a few knocks and bumps in its stride, while its frame is also protected by an IP54 water resistance rating.
-This ensures that it’s protected against light showers and puddle splashes.
+Yet, despite it being one of the lightest scooters that I’ve ever tested, it still manages to remain durable.
+It can take a few knocks and bumps in its stride, while its frame is also protected by an IPX6 water resistance rating.
+This ensures that it’s protected against heavy downpours and puddle splashes.
+The cable management is impeccable, too.

-Ultimately, though, with all that the Turboant M10 Lite has to offer, it serves as an excellent choice for students who are on a tight budget.
+Ultimately, though, with all that the VX5 ST has to offer, it remains an excellent choice for students who are on a tight budget.

 Turboant X7 Max